Do you like to travel? Are you a big fan of Priceline? If so, do you use the online travel service to book flights and hotels often?

 So if you’re getting 5X points on such purchases, you’ll rack up points (cash back statements) in a hurry.

-Note: Cruise bookings, Name Your Own Price®, Express Deals™, Pay Now bookings, as well as purchases of Trip Protection products, are eligible for 5X rewards.
+Note: Cruise bookings, Name Your Own Price®, Express Deals™, Pay Now bookings, as well as purchases of Trip Protection products are all eligible for 5X rewards.

 To make the card even sweeter, eligible Priceline.com purchases of $25+ posted to your account within the past 120 days can be redeemed for statement credit redemptions at a 1.5% value.